SunOner/sunone_aimbot/README.md

 - Windows_capture `bool`: Use the old capture method.

-- head_correction `bool`: Automatically calculates aiming between the detected head and the body of the enemy.
 - y_offset `float`: Allows correction of y coordinates inside the detected box.
-- auto_aim `bool`: Automatic targeting.

 - mouse_sensitivity `float`: The sensitivity of the mouse, the higher the value, the less the shaking of the sight.